tetzng/pez/docs/configuration.md

 - For local sources, `commit_sha = "local"`.
 Such entries are skipped by `upgrade` and excluded from `list --outdated` comparisons.

+## Plugin Layout and Copy Rules

+- pez looks for top-level `functions`, `completions`, `conf.d`, and `themes` directories in each plugin repo.
+- It copies files recursively into the matching Fish config directories, preserving relative paths.
+- Only `.fish` files are copied from `functions`/`completions`/`conf.d`, and only `.theme` files from `themes`.
+- If two plugins would write the same destination path in a single run, the later plugin is skipped and its files are not recorded in the lockfile.
+- For `conf.d` files, pez emits `emit <stem>_{install|update|uninstall}` after installs/upgrades or before uninstalls (unless `PEZ_SUPPRESS_EMIT` is set).

 ## Environment Variables and CLI Overrides